2qx/unspent/packages/app/src/routes/+page.md

 ## Units

 bitcoin has it's own units of value and time.
-Although there are whole coins and it's possible to use epoch time (seconds since 1970) in some cases, we'll stick to two here.
+Although there are whole coins and it's possible to use epoch time (seconds since 1970) in some cases, we'll stick to two here to steer clear of the politics surrounding "leap seconds" and what is a *unit of account*.

 ### satoshis